 - Elevate the area to reduce swelling.

-- Clean the area to prevent infection.
+- Clean the area with soap and water to prevent infection.

 - Apply antibiotic ointment to the area if blisters develop.

 Seek medical attention if you’re showing symptoms of a spider bite or if the symptoms don’t go away over time.